 The New Jerusalem of Revelation was not a physical place

 Just as the Old Testament is full of foreshadows of the New Testament (typology), Catholics believe the Bible is clear that the New Jerusalem of the Book of Revelation is not the historic city of Jerusalem.
 We do not believe that present day Israel is the same spiritual entity as the historic Israel before the time of Christ.
 After the crucifixion, the curtain of the Jewish sanctuary was torn in two (Mk 15:37-39, Lk 23:44-46, Mt 27:51) which was God tearing his cloths.
-At that point, a transfer of authority happened and I believe that the fledgling Church became the New Israel.
+At that point, a transfer of authority happened and we believe that the fledgling Church became the New Israel.
 The Catholic Catechism Article 63 explains: